RetroDECK/ES-DE/INSTALL.md

 As well, passing the option --ignore-gamelist will disable the ParseGamelistOnly setting controlled by --gamelist-only and immediately save the es_settings.xml file.
 If passing both the --ignore-gamelist and --gamelist-only parameters then --ignore-gamelist will take precedence and --gamelist-only will be ignored.

 The --ignore-gamelist option is only active during the program session and is not saved to es_settings.xml.
 But --gamelist-only is however saved, so in order to return to the normal operation of parsing the gamelist.xml files after starting ES-DE with the --gamelist-only option, you will need to disable the setting _Only show ROMs from gamelist.xml files_ in the _Other settings_ menu (or manually change the ParseGamelistOnly entry in es_settings.xml).

+## Settings not configurable via the GUI

+There are some settings which are not configurable via the GUI as modifying these should normally not be required.
+To still change these, edit the es_settings.xml file directly.

+**DebugSkipInputLogging**

+Enabling this will skip all input event logging (button and key presses).
+Default value is false.

+**DebugSkipMissingThemeFiles**

+Enabling this will skip all debug messages about missing files when loading a theme set.
+Default value is false.

+**DebugSkipMissingThemeFilesCustomCollections**

+Enabling this will skip all debug messages about missing files specifically for custom collections when loading a theme set.
+Note that DebugSkipMissingThemeFiles takes precedence, so if that setting is set to true then the DebugSkipMissingThemeFilesCustomCollections setting will be ignored.
+Default value is true.

+**LegacyGamelistFileLocation**

+As of ES-DE 2.0.0 any gamelist.xml files stored in the game system directories (e.g. under `~/ROMs/`) will not get loaded, they are instead required to be placed in the `~/.emulationstation/gamelists/` directory tree.
+By setting this option to `true` it's however possible to retain the old behavior of first looking for gamelist.xml files in the system directories on startup.
+Note that even if this setting is enabled ES-DE will still always create new gamelist.xml files under `~/.emulationstation/gamelists/` which was the case also for the 1.x.x releases.

+**LottieMaxFileCache**

+Sets the maximum per-file animation cache for Lottie animations.
+Minimum value is 0 MiB and maximum value is 1024 MiB.
+Default value is 150 MiB.

+**LottieMaxTotalCache**

+Sets the maximum total animation cache for Lottie animations.
+Minimum value is 0 MiB and maximum value is 4096 MiB.
+Default value is 1024 MiB.

+**OpenGLVersion**

+If using the regular desktop OpenGL renderer, the allowed values are 3.3 (default on all builds except the Steam Deck), 4.2 and 4.6 (default on the Steam Deck).
+If using the OpenGL ES renderer, the allowed values are 3.0 (default), 3.1 and 3.2.

+**ScraperConnectionTimeout**

+Sets the server connection timeout for the scraper.
+Minimum value is 0 seconds (infinity) and maximum value is 300 seconds.
+Default value is 30 seconds.

+**ScraperTransferTimeout**

+Sets the transfer timeout per HTTPS request.
+Minimum value is 0 seconds (infinity) and maximum value is 300 seconds.
+Default value is 120 seconds.

+**UIMode_passkey**

+The passkey to use to change from the _Kiosk_ or _Kid_ UI modes to the _Full_ UI mode.

 ## es_systems.xml